Brook Dennis helps dress the NHS

 - Buy a gift card and donate to their cause or purchase something from their shop.
 See if your local store has what you are after before trying amazon.
 They will take the time to find you what you need!

-I have a lovely man that comes by Make Town, and for the past few weeks he hands me £10 and tells me to buy myself something nice whilst I squirreled away with the scrubs.
+I have a lovely man that comes by Make Town, and for the past few weeks he hands me £10 and tells me to buy myself something nice whilst I squirrelled away with the scrubs.
 That kinda stuff not only fills my stomach but it reminds me that there are cool people out there.
-Just give people something positive to believe in, and they will pop out and follow you on your journey, supporting you and your team until the job is done.
+Just give people something positive to believe in, and they will pop out and follow you on your journey, supporting you and your team until the job is done."

 Make Town update (2nd June 2020)